Animail/Bring-PHP-API/readme.md

 This PHP wrapper is not supported by Bring, but as of the time of writing they do not offer a PHP alternative.
 Based on the [developer documentation](http://developer.bring.com/).

+**Please note that this package is dysfunctional as of this moment.**

 # Installing

 With Composer: